Jeroentjuuh/CS4575_project_1/Report.md

 This study follows a systematic methodology to ensure unbiased and replicable energy measurements.
 The results of this experiment will help users and developers make informed decisions about optimizing software for energy efficiency.
 ## Methodology
 ### Experimental Setup
+To minimize external interference and for easier replicability, we will try that the environment is as controlled as possible by doing the following:
+ - Close all unnecessary applications.
+ - Disable notifications and background services.
+ - Use a wired network connection instead of using Wi-Fi for better consistency.
+ - Set a fixed screen brightness and resolution and even turn off the display when the testing starts.
+ - Ensure the device where the test is being done to be connected to a power source to avoid battery problems.

+### Measurement Approach
+We used pyEnergiBridge to measure the energy consumption of the Jellyfin web browser interface and the Jellyfin native application while playing the same movie (Fast & Furious).
+The measurement process involves the following:

+ - Starting the energy measurement: Using EnergiBridgeRunner.start() before launching the playback.
+ - Playing the movie for a fixed duration
+ - Stopping the measurement: Using EnergiBridgeRunner.stop() after the playback ends.
+ - Recording the energy consumption and execution time in a csv file.